 In the Time of Almosts and Maybes

-Yesterday, the UK’s Guardian newspaper reported that Israel used a 500 lb (230 kg) bomb in the attack on the al-Baqa cafe on Gaza’s beachfront on Monday, which killed at least 24 people.
+Yesterday, the UK’s Guardian newspaper reported that Israel used a 500 lb (230 kg) bomb in its attack on the al-Baqa cafe on Gaza’s beachfront on Monday, which killed at least 24 people.
+It reports that,

-“Experts in international law said the use of such a munition… was almost certainly unlawful and may constitute a war crime,” it reports.
+“Experts in international law said the use of such a munition… was almost certainly unlawful and may constitute a war crime.”

-These nearly-words sum up too well the half-measures and the diluted condemnations that still, after 20 months, have not galvanised collective and coordinated mass action across Europe in the name of popular resistance to a genocide being committed in our names.
-Action that is urgently needed to force an end to the weapons sales, the reconnaissance flights and refueling stops , and the gross abuses of power deployed by politicians and law enforcement across the continent against the few who truly resist the barbarity of Israel’s occupying force and European complicity with it, having weighed the personal risk it carries and decided to act anyway.
+These nearly-words sum up all too well the half-measures and diluted condemnations that, even after 20 months, have failed to galvanize widespread collective action across Europe or spur popular resistance to the genocide being committed in our names.
+This action is urgently needed to demand an end to the weapons sales, the reconnaissance flights and refueling stops , the gross abuses of power deployed by politicians and law enforcement across the continent against the few who truly resist the barbarity of Israel’s occupying force and European complicity with it, having weighed the personal cost it might carry and decided to act anyway.

 Ismail Abu Hatab was a journalist and photo-videographer, who wrote that the places he preserved on film told him and his fellow Gazans,